 - Dealing with Difficult People: Identify and Defuse these Problem Causers

 Finally, this essential tool provides HR practitioners, frontline managers, and business leaders with the process-driven techniques, skills, and ideas to effectively communicate and drain the drama out of difficult conversations.

-Learn How to Tactfully Handle the Most Difficult Workplace Conversations!Get it on demand now
+Learn How to Tactfully Handle the Most Difficult Workplace Conversations!Order my recording now